Hajlan125/DanbooruUpdatesChecker/README.md

 ## Overview

 This telegram bot checks the danbooru website and sends all new posts according to the tags specified by the user.
-All tags stored in json file
+All tags stored in json file.

+There are two versions of the bot: using TelegramBotApi and using aiogram

 ## Features